FishArmy100/voxel_game/info/game_idea.md

     - Chest
     - Furnace
     - Crafting bench
+- Voxels cut away from the terrain will become there own object?
+  - Voxels topple down?
+  - Voxels become there own object?
 ### **World Generation:**
 - Infinite in all three directions
 - Similar to Minecraft